 Do more: Ask to see the behind-the-scenes waste wherever you get your bulk items, just to be more informed.
 Buy bulk for yourself – you’re likely making the same amount of trash the shops make behind the scenes.

 Do more: Live in a food desert?
-Start a sharing garden to help create fresh produce accessibility in your neighborhood!
+Start a sharing garden or a Little Free Pantry to help create fresh produce accessibility in your neighborhood!
 Volunteer at local food pantries that help those in need access healthy food.

 Don’t hate the online shopping game.